cmeeren/Faqt/DOCUMENTATION.md

 ## Customizing the format

 Faqt's formatter is implemented as a simple function with signature `FailureData -> string`.
+You can implement your own formatter from scratch (the `FailureData` members correspond to the keys in the default assertion messages and are hopefully self-explanatory), or easily configure the built-in YAML-based formatter to your liking as shown below:

 ```f#
 open Faqt